Shedding light on how health policies are implemented

 Policies and programs that can help prevent chronic disease sometimes fall short of success because they are not fully implemented or don’t reach the right people.
 Electronic methods for implementation monitoring and performance assessment are becoming more widely used.
 But do they tell the whole story?
 Can they explain why it is harder to achieve optimal implementation in some places but not in others?

-This project is exploring some state-of-the-art electronic methods for collecting data about health prevention policy and program distribution; and to examine and quantify the extent to which resources and organisational capacity contribute to implementing policies and achieving targets.
+This project explored some state-of-the-art electronic methods for collecting data about health prevention policy and program distribution; and to examine and quantify the extent to which resources and organisational capacity contribute to implementing policies and achieving targets.
 We aim to collate practitioner insights for ongoing practice and e-monitoring improvement.

 How did the project address the issue?

-The project team has established a collaborative partnership with NSW Health to identify examples of monitoring systems that can help answer the following questions:
+The project team established a collaborative partnership with NSW Health to identify examples of monitoring systems that can help answer the following questions:

 - What variation in policy and program implementation is captured across different geographic areas and contexts?

 - What parts of the implementation and health promotion practice story are we possibly missing in current electronic monitoring systems?
 How can these stories be uncovered and brought to light?

-In addition to working with the health sector, the team wants to identify examples from other sectors – such as education, justice and community services – that could help inform best practices for health policy and practice monitoring and implementation.
+In addition to working with the health sector, the team wanted to identify examples from other sectors – such as education, justice and community services – that could help inform best practices for health policy and practice monitoring and implementation.

 What were the outcomes?